-COR 110- Machine Theory (3.5,5)
+COR 100- Introduction to Machine Theory (6,5) Prerequisite: Placement into English 101 on Placement test and typing speed of forty-five words per minute.

-Prerequisite: Placement into English 101 on Placement test and typing speed of thirty words per minute Introduction of basic theory compatible with computerized transcription, live dictation practice with practice tapes transcription, live dictation practice with practice tapes available to develop theory competency to a minimum average of 86 percent on theory tests.
+Introduction of basic theory compatible with computerized transcription and speedbuilding with live dictation practice and recorded audio available to develop theory competency to a minimum average of 86 percent on theory tests.
+Course also builds writing speed to a minimum goal of 70 words per minute for five minutes on new material with 95 percent accuracy.
 Machines may be rented or purchased from College Bookstore.
 Course may be repeated one time to meet minimum requirements.
 Fee.